Brisbane Girls Grammar School: History

 By July 1882, the school was well established and a decision was made to separate from Brisbane Grammar School, so as to operate independently under the Grammar Schools Act.
 Plans were also made to move the school to its present location on Gregory Terrace, Spring Hill.
 In 1884, the Main Building, designed by architect Richard Gailey, was opened to one hundred students.

 The school's motto is Nil Sine Labore, Latin for "Nothing Without Labour".
 It was adopted from the Brisbane Grammar School, which in turn borrowed it from Horace's Second Book of Satires.
 The school badge is an open book on a shield with the school motto on a ribbon underneath.
 The open book was also borrowed from Oxford University, where over half of the original staff of Brisbane Grammar School were originally secured.The School colour is royal blue, adopted from the colours of Brisbane Grammar School, which were originally derived as a compromise between the Oxford colour of light blue and the Cambridge colour of dark blue.

 In 2007, the $25 million, six-level Cherrell Hirst Creative Learning Centre opened, winning several awards including the prestigious Sir Zelman Cowen Award for public architecture in 2008.
 In 2009 a new 25 m suspended swimming pool and multi-purpose covered area were completed.
 The Gehrmann Building, constructed in 1986, was renovated in 2011.

 In 2015, the five-storey, $17.4 million Elizabeth Jameson Research Learning Centre opened, to coincide with the introduction of Year 7 to the school.
 Home to a collection of more than 55,000 resources, the Research Learning Centre provides numerous flexible contemporary learning spaces as well as space for individual study.

+In 2026, the school opened its Junior School, expanding enrollment to include students in Years 5 and 6.